R. Kelly sexual abuse cases: CBS This Morning interview with Gayle King (2019)

 On March 6, 2019, Gayle King interviewed Kelly on CBS This Morning.
-Kelly insisted on his innocence and blamed social media for the allegations.
-During the interview, Kelly had an emotional outburst where he stood up, pounded his chest, and yelled.
+Kelly, then 52, insisted on his innocence and blamed social media for the allegations.
+During the interview, Kelly had an emotional outburst where he stood up, pounded his chest, and yelled profanities.
 Asked by King about John Legend and Lady Gaga denouncing him, Kelly called them "not professional".

 The CBS This Morning segment also included two women whose parents claimed were brainwashed captives of Kelly.
 They described themselves as "girlfriends" of Kelly, defending and declaring their love for him, while also denouncing their parents.
 Afterward, King would debrief with colleagues on the recording on the segment.
 She recalled that a condition for recording the segment with the "girlfriends" was that Kelly would not be in the room with them.
 Kelly had nevertheless stayed nearby during the recording and, according to King, Kelly would "cough really loudly" to remind the women of his presence.

-2019 Cook County arrest and Federal indictments
+2019 Cook County arrest and federal indictments

 On February 22, 2019, the Cook County State's Attorney's Office in Illinois charged Kelly with 10 counts of aggravated criminal sexual abuse.
-The charges allege that from 1998 to 2010, Kelly sexually abused four females, three of whom were teen minors at the time, with evidence including a video provided by Michael Avenatti of an alleged new crime.
+The charges allege that from 1998 to 2010, Kelly sexually abused four people, three of whom were teen minors at the time, with evidence including a video provided by Michael Avenatti of an alleged new crime.
 After Kelly turned himself in the day the charges were announced, he was arrested by the Chicago Police Department and taken into custody.

 The judge set bond at $1 million and ordered Kelly to have no contact with anyone under 18 or the alleged victim.
 Kelly pleaded not guilty to all charges, which he called lies.
 He was released on bail after three nights at Cook County Jail.

 On January 30, 2023, the Cook County District Attorney's office announced that several Illinois-specific charges against Kelly had been dropped, due to "him already being served justice in extensive federal sentences", preventing him from facing more prison time for state-related charges.